21 Best Beaches in the Northeast, USA

-These are all popular places to visit, so expect parking to be difficult, unless you arrive early in the morning, and don't expect to be alone.
+These are all popular places to visit, so expect parking to be difficult — plan to arrive early in the morning, and even then, don't expect to be alone in your quest for a good spot.
 Remember, there's a reason these beaches are so popular: they're the best.

 Plan your next family vacation using this handy list to find the best beaches in the Northeast.